Jlisowskyy/PixelChess/README.md

 ## License

+Distributed under the MIT License.
 See `LICENSE.txt` for more information.